andrevidela/Research-report/Thesis/index.md

 length (_ :: xs) = S (length xs)
 ```

-The length of the vector is computed by pattern matching on the vector and recursively counting the length of the tail of the vector and adding `+1` to it (`S`).
+The length of the vector is computed by pattern matching on the vector and recursively counting the length of the tail of the vector and adding `+1` to it (recall the `S` constructor for `Nat`).
 If the vector is empty, the length returned is zero (`Z`).

 Another way to implement the same function in Idris1 (without linear types) was to do the following: